NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **The response of different models should have high correlation**.
 The efficiency of MFMC heavily depends on the correlation between the HF and LF model outputs.
 Only if the correlation is fairly high, the MF estimation is meaningfully efficient than conducting only HF simulations.

-:numref:`fig-MF-SP` shows the expected speed-up factor for different computation time ratios and correlation coefficient values.
-One can notice that only when the ratio of the model evaluation time is greater than 100 and when the correlation is greater than 0.85-0.9, the expected speed-up is significant.
+Efficiency of MFMC can be evaluated using the speed-up ratio, defined as the reduction of computational effort you need to get the same Monte Carlo statistical accuracy by the MFMC and direct Monte Carlo method. :numref:`fig-MF-SP` shows the expected speed-up factor for different computation time ratios and correlation coefficient values.
+One can notice that only when the ratio of the model evaluation time is greater than 100 and when the correlation is greater than 0.85-0.9, the expected speed-up is significant [Patsialis2021]_.
+The formulation used to estimate the speed-up ratio can found at the end of this section.

 .. _fig-MF-SP: